RakaiP/nifi-final-weather-project/docs/progress_and_flow_explanation.md

 ## Flow Explanation

-This NiFi flow implements a real-time weather data ingestion pipeline using the OpenWeatherMap API.
+This NiFi flow implements a real-time weather data ingestion pipeline using both simulated and live data.
 The main steps are:

-1. **InvokeHTTP (Fetch Weather):**
-   Periodically calls the OpenWeatherMap API to retrieve current weather data for a specified city (e.g., London).
+1. **GetFile (Simulated Real-Time):**
+   Reads historical weather data CSV files from the input directory, simulating real-time ingestion by replaying the data as if it were arriving live.

-2. **EvaluateJsonPath:**
+2. **SplitText:**
-   Extracts relevant fields from the JSON response, such as temperature (`temp`), wind speed (`wind_speed`), and timestamp (`dt`).
+   Splits each CSV file into individual records (one line per FlowFile).

-3. **UpdateAttribute:**
+3. **ControlRate:**
-   Converts the UNIX timestamp to a human-readable date format using NiFi Expression Language.
+   Controls the rate at which records are released, allowing simulation of real-time streaming (e.g., 1 record per second).

-4. **ReplaceText:**
+4. **Process Group (InvokeHTTP):**
+   Sends each record to a downstream process group, which can include further transformation or an InvokeHTTP processor for integration/testing.

+5. **ReplaceText / UpdateAttribute:**
-   Formats the extracted data as a CSV row.
+   Formats and enriches the data as needed (e.g., reformatting timestamps, extracting fields).

-5. **MergeContent:**
-   Batches multiple rows into a single CSV file.

 6. **PutFile:**
-   Writes the resulting CSV file to the output directory.
+   Writes the resulting CSV files to the output directory.

 ## Project Progress

 - **Repository Structure:**
   - Docker Compose and environment files are set up.
-  - NiFi flow XML (`bigdataweather.xml`) is created and placed in the correct directory.
+  - NiFi flow templates (`bigdataweather.xml`, `Data.json`) are created and placed in the correct directory.
-  - Documentation and report templates are prepared.
+  - Input data files (`meteo1.csv`, `meteo2.csv`, `d.csv`) are available in the input directory.
+  - Output directory is mapped and working.

 - **Dockerized NiFi:**
-  - NiFi runs in a Docker container with persistent storage and mapped flow directory.
+  - NiFi runs in a Docker container with persistent storage and mapped flow/data/output directories.
   - Access to NiFi UI is available at [https://localhost:8443/nifi](https://localhost:8443/nifi).

 - **Flow Upload & Configuration:**
   - The flow template can be uploaded via the NiFi UI.
-  - Processors are configured for the OpenWeatherMap API and CSV output.
+  - Processors are configured for both simulated real-time (historical CSV) and live API data.
+  - Data is successfully ingested, processed, and written to the output directory.

 - **Documentation:**
   - Setup instructions and report templates are available in the `docs` folder.